python/cpython/Doc/reference/expressions.rst

 The ``*`` (multiplication) operator yields the product of its arguments.
 The arguments must either both be numbers, or one argument must be an integer and the other must be a sequence.
-In the former case, the numbers are converted to a common type and then multiplied together.
+In the former case, the real numbers are converted to a common type and then multiplied together.
 In the latter case, sequence repetition is performed; a negative repetition factor yields an empty sequence.

 This operation can be customized using the special :meth:`~object.__mul__` and :meth:`~object.__rmul__` methods.

+.. versionchanged:: 3.14
+   If only one operand is a complex number, the other operand converted to a floating-point number.

 .. index::
    single: matrix multiplication